 The Americas: New York Skyline, Hollywood sign, Grand Canyon, Tikal, Machu Picchu and Rio's sugar loaf or Christ.

-Honorary mentions: Dubai's Burj Khalifa, Niagara Falls, Ayers Rock, Shanghai skyline, Brandenburg gate, Everest base came and a floating in the dead sea.
+Honorary mentions: Dubai's Burj Khalifa, Niagara Falls, Ayers Rock, Devils' Tower (Wy, USA) Shanghai skyline, Brandenburg gate, Everest base came and floating in the dead sea.

 Thanks PJ for getting this list started.

 Honorary mentions: Rock Islands, Palau; Hong Kong Island (an odd mixture of British and Chinese) and any one of the toilet restaurants to be found in North East Asia.
 Also, Astana, Kazakhstan, the ultra modern look in the middle of no where.